It goes without saying that learning English is a great idea, probably the best you’ve had so far this morning.

 Travelling is also about meeting new people along the way.
 With sufficient English-speaking skills, you’ll have no trouble getting to know your fellow travelers, even in a non-English speaking country.
 Being thousands of miles away from home, you’ll be glad to share life stories and memorable experiences you’ve encountered during your travels, regardless of your mother tongue.

 When it comes to getting to know the locals, chances are that English will be used as the basis for communication.
 Let’s face it: the probability of meeting someone with a good command of the English language is higher than most other languages, unless you’re an Esperanto stan, and we certainly are.
 Although grasping the basics of the country’s language you’re visiting is always a wise endeavor, speaking “good enough” English is a great way to learn more about the city you’re travelling to.
-If you’re the inquisitive type, you might also get a better insight of the country’s culture and habits.
+If you’re the inquisitive type, you might also get a better insight into the country’s culture and habits.
 Your cultural awareness will be off the charts.
 That’s right, there’s nothing that screams “cultural awareness” quite like speaking English in a foreign country.

 #5: Get up close and personal with English and American culture